Halal In Japan Blog

 Japan Rail Pass (JR Pass)

-The easiest way to purchase a Japan Rail Pass is to buy it online.
-An Exchange Order will be delivered to you within 3–5 days.
+When you buy your pass from any of the outlets, you will first receive an exchange order that you must exchange for the actual pass inside Japan.
+The Exchange Order will be delivered to you within 3–5 days.
 Take your exchange order to any major JR station or airport in Japan to collect your JR Pass within three months of purchase.

 JR Trains: Green Cars Versus Ordinary Cars